15 minutes is all you need for a healthy broccoli salad. Nutritious, delicious and easy recipe that’s vegan, gluten-free and paleo compliant.

 Sunflower seeds are a tasty way to add protein to this already nutrient dense salad.
 I generally buy raw and unsalted nuts and seeds to have in my pantry.
 That way, if I need to toast them for a recipe I can, and if the recipe calls for raw, I’m on it.
 I think this healthy broccoli salad tastes best with toasted sunflower seeds—I love the crunch they add.
 If you want to save time, buy your sunflower seeds already toasted, just read the label and make sure unnecessary refined oils weren’t added in the process.

 A note about the sun-dried tomatoes in this recipe.
 Totally optional.
-I think there is a texture and flavor they bring that is said to have a similar taste to bacon, so I like to sub them in where bacon would be a natural ingredient as a healthier choice.
+I like to sub them in where bacon would otherwise be called for.
+Their texture and flavor is a similar vegan alternative.
+Sun dried tomatoes are a healhier choice.
 Let me know what you think in the comments about this swap and whether or not you decided to use them.

 Healthy Broccoli Salad is perfect for a pot-luck because: